 If you see the yellow system LED lit but no MICROBIT drive after the tests above, it is possible your micro:bit has developed a fault.
 You should contact the supplier that you purchased your micro:bit from and ask them about their returns process.
 If this is a micro:bit that came from the free BBC distribution, you should open a support ticket to trigger a returns process.

 However, if you now get a MICROBIT drive on your computer, test it with our little smiley test program by flashing the .hex file to your MICROBIT drive.
 Wait for the yellow LED on the back to stop flashing, and then you should get a smiley face on your micro:bit.

 If you have been using your micro:bit with Bluetooth and flashing programs over the Bluetooth from your phone or tablet, there is a small chance that you might have interrupted the code transfer process while this was happening.
 Follow the steps above then try the Bluetooth pairing process again (note that re-flashing a micro:bit over USB will make it forget it's Bluetooth pairing).

-The only other thing to consider, is whether you were holding the reset button at the back at the time you copied the program onto the micro:bit - if you were, this would have put the micro:bit into maintenance mode (a new MAINTENANCE drive would appear in your file manager).
+If you were accidentlaly holding the reset button at the back at the time you copied the program onto the micro:bit - if you were, this would have put the micro:bit into maintenance mode (a new MAINTENANCE drive would appear in your file manager).
 Also if you had pressed this button while powering it up (even after you loaded the .hex file), the micro:bit would go into this special maintenance mode and would not accept user code.
 If this is the case, power down the micro:bit and re connect the power, being sure not to press the reset button at the back as you are doing this, and the MICROBIT drive should re appear.